eik-lib/website/docs/overview_concepts.md

     + favicon.ico
 - package name length cannot exceed 214

-All packages published to a Eik server is imutable and versioned with [Semantic Versioning](https://semver.org/).
-This makes it possible to differentiate between what are considered smaller changes to a package which should not break behaviour in a dependent from changes which can be breaking.
+All packages published to an Eik server is immutable and versioned with [Semantic Versioning](https://semver.org/).
+This makes it possible to differentiate between what are considered smaller changes to a package which should not break behaviour in a dependency from changes which can be breaking.

 Since packages are imutable the Eik server will set a infinit HTTP cache control header on all files belonging to a package to utilize the usage of browser caching.